maciejbdybala/grand-repo/README.md

 Repository to track progress towards a career in data engineering, science or analysis.
 This I think is more for myself than anyone else, but I keep it public anyway.

+**2024-03-07**

+* Linked Git with GitHub now and writing this bullet point in nano from within git bash.
+I am going to save this now, add and commit and then push back onto GitHub.

 **2024-03-06**

 * Continued reading [GitHub and Git guidance](https://docs.github.com/en/get-started) - went as far as [Accessibility](https://docs.github.com/en/get-started/accessibility/managing-your-theme-settings)

 **2024-03-04**